README.1ST

 Tips: Notes are within a black bordered box, with a lightbulb icon, and white background.
 This is something which is a handy idea to know for the functioning or configuration of the Panl or Solr servers.

-Inline code, or text related snippets are in monospaced text (Inconsolata 11pt), and highlighted in grey, for example: /Caran+d'Ache/true/Black/bDW/.
+Inline code, or text related snippets are in monospaced text (Inconsolata Normal 11pt), and highlighted in grey, for example: /Caran d'Ache/true/Black/bDW/.
 This indicates that the text is exact and should be used as a reference.

-For multi-line code related snippets the text appears in a black-bordered grey box prefixed by a line number so that they can be referenced within the description text.
+For multi-line code or text related snippets (including console and logging output) the text appears in a black-bordered grey box prefixed by a line number so that they can be referenced within the description text.

-Note that within any line, there may be a line continuation character () which should not be included in the command.
-Unfortunately, for electronic viewers this means that it is a little more difficult to simply copy and paste the text - my apologies, however I chose readability and explanation of the text over cut-and-paste-ability.
+Note: that within any line, there may be a line continuation character (↩) which should not be included in the command.
+Unfortunately, for electronic viewers this means that it is a little more difficult to simply copy and paste the text - apologies, however readability and explanation of the text over cut-and-paste-ability.

 01